AT A GLANCE

 UC embraces diversity.
 The College’s Center for Hope and Justice Education supports inquiry-based professional development by uniting teachers and students with the community to bring about more humane and inclusive educational practices.
-We prepare students to have a positive impact and to be contributing members to society.
+We prepare students to have a positive impact and to be contributing members of society.

 CECH is home to nationally recognized faculty who have knowledge and expertise in various academic disciplines.
 Students get the highest level of support—academically and professionally.

 The University of Cincinnati, Ohio’s premier urban research university, is dedicated to undergraduate, graduate, and professional education; experience-based learning; and research.
 UC is “among the top tier of the Best National Universities,” according to U.S. News & World Report.

 UC has more than 44,000 undergraduate and graduate students, and the main campus is listed among the world’s most beautiful, according to Forbes magazine.

-• The online Criminal Justice program was ranked 14th in the country by U.S. News & World Report in 2016.
+• The online graduate Criminal Justice program was ranked seventh in the country by U.S. News & World Report in 2018.

 • UC’s School Psychology program is the first program in the country accredited by the Association of Behavior Analysis International.

 • The Bachelor of Information Technology program was one of the first IT programs to be ABET accredited in the nation.

 • An accelerated program that allows one to earn an IT bachelor’s degree and a master’s degree in Business Administration is among the first of its kind in the nation.

 • The CECH online master’s degree in Information Technology was recognized as the 32nd-best program by CollegeChoice.net.

 • The School of Information Technology is a national leader in cybersecurity education.